Below are the candidates for IEEE Region 10 Delegate-Elect/Director-Elect, 2017-2018; Delegate/Director, 2019-2020.

 (Nominated by IEEE Region 10)

-Stefan obtained his engineering degrees from the University of NSW in Sydney, Australia.
-His MBA is from UTS.
-He is a Senior member of IEEE, fellow of the Institution of Engineers, Australia, and a Chartered Professional Engineer in Australia.
+Stefan obtained his engineering degrees from the University of New South Wales in Sydney, Australia, and his MBA is from University of Technology Sydney.
+He is a Fellow of the IEEE, and of the Institution of Engineers, Australia.
+He is a Chartered Professional Engineer.

 IEEE Activities and Accomplishments